gensparkweeks/articles/README.md

 ## Welcome to the Articles Manage App.
 ###### Version 1.0

 This is a ***Spring-Boot MongoDB React*** project.
 With this application we try to handle the creation, update, and manage articles.
-Articles will be created, updated, and erased in a esay way.
+Articles will be created, updated, and erased in an esay way.

 ### Technologies used
 | Tecnology | Description |